Flow limiter

 A flow limiter or flow restrictor is a device to restrict the flow of a fluid, in general a gas or a liquid.
 Some designs use single stage or multi-stage orifice plates to handle high and low flow rates.
 Flow limiters are often used in manufacturing plants as well as households.
 Safety is usually the main purpose of using a flow limiter.
 An example is manufacturing facilities and laboratories using flow limiters to prevent injury or death from noxious gases that are in use.
-The flow limiter prevents gases from causing injury or death by reducing its cross-sectional area where gas flows.
+The flow limiter prevents gases from causing injury or death by reducing their cross-sectional area where gas flows.